scientific-python/cookie/README.md

 # Run a specific check
 nox -s "lint(setuptools)"

+# Run a noxfile command on the project noxfile
+nox -s "nox(whey)" -- docs
 ```

 If you don't have `nox` locally, you can use [pipx][], such as `pipx run nox` instead.